Floris Arntzenius

 Arntzenius became a member of the artist's society Pulchri Studio in The Hague in 1892.
-From 1893 to 1895 he shared Bernard Blommers' former studio with Cornelis Antonie van Waning.
+From 1893 to 1895, he shared Bernard Blommers's former studio with Cornelis Antonie van Waning.
 He also contributed illustrations to Elsevier Geïllustreerd Maandschrift from 1892 to 1894.
-In 1896 he was admitted to the Hollandsche Teeken Maatschappij, a society that promoted the medium of watercolours among its members.
-He got married in 1900, to Lide Doorman, a talented painter of floral still lives, who lived in the house opposite of Arntzenius' mother, together they had four daughters, who he frequently painted.
+In 1896, he was admitted to the Hollandsche Teeken Maatschappij, a society that promoted the medium of watercolours among its members.
+He got married in 1900 to Lide Doorman, a talented painter of floral still lives, who lived in the house opposite Arntzenius' mother, together they had four daughters, whom he frequently painted.

-Arntzenius was an accomplished artist in several mediums, but especially his watercolours gained high praise.
+Arntzenius was an accomplished artist in several media, but especially his watercolours gained high praise.
 During his first years in The Hague, he painted landscapes in the typical Hague School style.
-Arntzenius later switched to mainly painting cityscapes and street scenes, just like Israëls and Breitner made in Amsterdam.
-Arntzenius' cityscapes were painted mainly in misty or rainy weather, he made use of these weather conditions to have his subjects be reflected on the wet asphalt.
+Arntzenius later switched to mainly painting cityscapes and street scenes, just like Israëls and Breitner did in Amsterdam.
+Arntzenius' cityscapes were painted mainly in misty or rainy weather; he made use of these weather conditions to have his subjects reflected on the wet asphalt.
 He also painted a lot in Scheveningen, which had changed from the poor fishing village it was in the time of Jozef Israëls and Hendrik Willem Mesdag, into a popular seaside resort.

 Though Arntzenius isn't considered to be a relevant artist nowadays, he was appreciated in his own day.
 He won prizes at the exhibitions of Munich, Venice, Pittsburgh and Brussels and his works sold well during his lifetime.
 His friends in The Hague included Willem Maris, Willem Bastiaan Tholen, Bernard Blommers and Herman Johannes van der Weele.
-In 1910 he opened a studio and started taking in students.
-During this time he mostly painted portraits in commission of wealthy patrons.
+In 1910, he opened a studio and started taking in students.
+During this time, he mostly painted portraits on commission for wealthy patrons.
 This he continued to do until he died of tuberculosis in 1925, at the age of 60.